moemursi/react-redux-intro-lab-cb-gh-000/README.md

 ## Instructions

-Your gaol is to build a very simple version of Blackjack.
+Your goal is to build a very simple version of Blackjack.
 In our version of the game, a user should be able to click a button, "hit me", to get a new card dealt to them.
 When they click this button, their total points will be incremented as a result of this new card being dealt to them.

 Every time a card is dealt to the user, a card should be dealt to our AI player as well.

-A user wins if they hit exactly 21 points or if the AI player looses by exceeding 21 points.
+A user wins if they hit exactly 21 points or if the AI player loses by exceeding 21 points.
 The user loses if they exceed 21 points or if the AI player wins by hitting exactly 21 points.

 It should work like this: